amanuelgebreegziabhare-maker/SQL-Project-Advanced-Data-Analytics/README.md

             -    Current sales – average sales
             -    Current year sale - previous year sale – yoy analysis
             -    Current sale – lowest sale

+**[4️⃣ Part-to-Whole Analysis](documents/part_to_whole_analysis.sql):** ` we use this to see the proportionality of a part relative to another

+Analyzes how an individual part is performing compared to the overall, allowing us to understand which category has the greatest impact on the Business
+ #
+ 			([measure]  / Total[measure]) * 100 By [measure]

+				-	sales / total sales * 100 By Category
+				-	Quantity / total quantity * 100 BY Category